exakat/exakat-docs/Reference/Rules/Type/Path.rst

   List of all paths that were found in the code.

 Path are identified with this regex : ``^(.*/)([^/]*)\.\w+$``.
 In particular, the `directory <https://www.php.net/`directory <https://www.php.net/directory>`_>`_ delimiter is ``/`` : Windows delimiter ``\`` are not detected.
+URL are ignored when the protocol is present in the literal : ``http://www.example.com`` is not mistaken with a file.

 .. code-block:: php